JohnnyNassif/blockchainJs/README.md

 Features:

-A proof of work algorithm to secure the network.
+A proof of work algorithm to secure the network.</ br>
 Hashing algorithms to secure the data within the blockchain.
 The ability to mine (create) new blocks that contain data.
 The ability to create transactions and store them in blocks.